sncryptotech77/BASE-TAMILAN/README.md

 Periodic posting of a Merkle root of transactions to Ethereum for fraud‑proofing.
 High transaction throughput (often cited in the thousands of TPS range).
 Significantly higher throughput than Ethereum L1 (~15 TPS).
+Designed to reduce Ethereum’s congestion by moving computation off‑chain.